vouch/vouch-proxy/README.md

    yes..
       - issue jwt into a cookie for each domain using an image

+# leaving teams out of this for now
 /admin/domains domain rights
   - authorize roles
   - authorize users